Solar Panel Grants Scotland: What's Real in 2026

 ECO4: the GB-wide route that can fund solar in Scotland

 ECO4 is a Great Britain-wide obligation on larger energy suppliers, so it applies in Scotland just as it does in England and Wales.
 It is the route most likely to put fully funded solar panels on a Scottish roof, because it can include solar PV as part of a wider package for eligible homes.
-Typically you need a lower energy-efficiency rating (broadly EPC band D to G) and a household on qualifying means-tested benefits or low income.
+Typically you need a lower energy-efficiency rating (broadly EPC band D to G) and a household on qualifying means-tested benefits or low income (source).
 Delivery is through suppliers and their installers, and what you are offered depends on a survey of your specific property.

 ECO4 has a defined end date and its terms can tighten as that approaches, so if you think you might qualify, it is worth checking sooner rather than later rather than assuming it will still be open next year.